Bartolomeo Manfredi Biography | Oil Paintings

 8-25-1582 Ostiano, ITA – 12-12-1622 Rome, ITABack to Artist IndexView Artists Paintings

-Bartolomeo Manfredi was born in Ostiano, near Cremona.
-He may have been a pupil of Caravaggio in Rome: at his famous libel trial in 1603 Caravaggio mentioned that a certain Bartolomeo Manfredi, accused of distributing scurrilous poems attacking Caravaggio's detested rival Baglione, had been a servant of his.
-Certainly the Bartolomeo Manfredi known to art history was a close follower of Caravaggio's innovatory style, with its enhanced chiaroscuro and insistence on naturalism, with a gift for story-telling through expression and body-language.
+Bartolomeo Manfredi may have been a pupil of Caravaggio before Caravaggio was exiled from Rome.
+Certainly, he was a close follower of Caravaggio's innovatory style, with its enhanced chiaroscuro and insistence on naturalism, with a gift for story-telling through expression and body-language.

 Art Movement: Baroque

 Painters Bartolomeo Manfredi Influenced: Gerard Seghers

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.